ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

 timestamp - ISO format timestamp serviceVersion - Version of the current document. deviceId - Internal Id to identify the actual biometric device within the device service. deviceSubId - is the internal id of the device.
-In case of iris when we have two iris capture modules in a single device, it is possible to address each device with a sub id so we can identify or command each of it in isolation.
+In case of iris when we have two iris capture modules in a single device, it is possible to address each device with a sub Id so we can identify or command each of it in isolation.
 This in an index that always starts with 1 and increments sequentially.
 ```
 **_Note_**: The response is an array that we could have a single device enumerating with multiple biometric options.
 Note: The service should ensure to respond only if the type parameter matches the type of device or the type parameter is a “Biometric Device”.